ZJU-Robotics-Lab/DPCN/README.md

 We would suggest you to setup the whole environment in Conda or Virtualenv so that your original system will not be affected.

+Also, we are now working on the upgrade process to be competible with the lastes version of packages (e.g. torch==1.7.1, cuda11, and kornia0.4.1), coming soon!

 ### Pre-trained Models: